andrewcparnell/intro_emulators/README.md

 # Introduction to Emulation

-Welcome to a very short course that covers introductory emulation using R.
+Welcome to a short course that covers introductory emulation using R.

 All the slides for the course are available in pdf format in the `slides` folder.
 The videos associated with the slides are shown below, and the code in the `code` folder.